kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 You can create a volume to attach to your machine with the command
 ```
-gcloud compute disks create --size 30GB --zone us-central1-f planemo-data
+gcloud compute disks create --size 30GB planemo-data
 ```

 Then attach the disk to your instance
 ```
-gcloud compute instances attach-disk --zone us-central1-f --disk planemo-data planemo
+gcloud compute instances attach-disk --disk planemo-data planemo
 ```
 After the disk is attached to the instance, it will be available to be mounted.

 Mount and format the disk.
 --------------------------

-1-From the Google Compute instance, run the following command to find the disk (look for the one with the name you chose when creating the disk):
+1. From the Google Compute instance, run the following command to find the disk (look for the one with the name you chose when creating the disk):

 ```
 $ ls -l /dev/disk/by-id/google-*